GCLLSG HO500 CLL

 Eligible patients should be registered before start of treatment.

-At randomization approval the tests/ assessments relevant for the screening process should not be older than 42 days (exception: CT/ MRI scan results are acceptable within a time frame of 56 days before randomization).
+At enrolment approval all the tests/ assessments relevant for the screening process should not be older than 42 days (exception: CT/ MRI scan results are acceptable within a time frame of 56 days before enrolment approval or other timeframe agreed with GCLLSG study office).
 Patients will be randomly assigned to treatment groups through 1:1:1 randomization process with stratification according to del(17p)/ TP53, IGHV and fitness (CIRS with a cut-off of 6 points and/ or GFR <70 ml/min).
-Treatment has to start within 14 days after randomization, but not later than 28 days after enrollment, i.e. approval of the patient by the GCLLSG study office.
+Treatment has to start within 14 days after randomization, but not later than 28 days after enrollment approval, i.e. approval of the patient by the GCLLSG study office.